chatoninthecloud/azure-function-key-vault/README.md

 Download the AzureRM provider

     Terraform plan -var-file=demo.tfvars
 Create an execution plan.
-Can be used to see what action Terraform will perform
+Can be used to see what actions Terraform will perform

     Terraform apply -var-file=demo.tfvars
 Deploy resources